yaydede/toolbox/docs/20-TSEmbedding.md

 ## [1] 9
 ```

-We used the last 7 days in our data as our test set and previous days as our training set.
+We used the last 7 days in our data as our test set.
 A natural question would be whether we could shuffle the data and use **any** 7 days as our test set?
 The answer is yes, because we do not need to follow a temporal order in the data after rearranging it with embedding.
 This is important because we can add a bootstrapping loop to our grid search above and get better tuning for finding the best window size.

 We incorporate all these ideas with our random forest application in the next chapter.